 Also in Hitchhikers, every Earth animal seems to have a "mega-" equivalent on Arcturus, including the Arcturan Megadonkey and the Arcturan Megacamel.
 There's even Arcturan Mega-Gin, an essential ingredient of the Pan-Galactic Gargle Blaster, to go with all the Arcturan Mega-Critters.
 In accordance with this trope, it's worth noting that the Megadonkey, for instance, has six legs.

-The above-mentioned venomous, bipedal, reptilian "horses" are from Sheri S. Tepper's novel Grass.
+The venomous, bipedal, reptilian "horses" mentioned in the trope description are from Sheri S. Tepper's novel Grass.
 The novel specifically states they are nothing like Earth horses (nor are the creatures they hunt remotely like foxes), but for twisted plot-related reasons the (human) residents of Grass ride the "horses" to go "hunting" anyway.

 In Cordwainer Smith's Instrumentality series, the inhabitants of Norstrailia have creatures which are bigger than houses, completely immobile, and produce an immortality drug that makes the inhabitants filthy rich.
 The creatures are called "sheep".
 Well, they were brought to the planet as regular old sheep, then they mutated...